folaroma/image-processor/README.md

 into the program, determining whether they are valid or not.
 If valid, it executes the change on the model.

+### ImageProcessorGUIController
+Class representing a controller for an image processing program that uses a GUI view.
+This controller supports the multi layer model and uses the ImageProcessorGUIView in order to display the required information.
+This also implements the IViewListener, allowing the controller to receive high level events from the view and act on them.

 &nbsp;

 ### ImageProcessorView